etcaterva/deployment/README.md

 in the top level folder.

-To install Ansible you can follow [Ansible install guide], or just try with a classic `sudo apt-get install ansible`.
+To install Ansible you can follow [Ansible install guide], or just try with a classic `sudo apt-get install ansible` (although I had problems with that version, having to install it using `sudo pip install ansible`).

 [Ansible install guide]: http://docs.ansible.com/intro_installation.html